Hussien-K11/Simple-SIEM-Simulation/README.md

 **Logic Summary:**
 - Filter for Event ID 4625
-- Group by `host` and sort by timestamp
+- Group by `host` and sort by time
-- Alert if 5+ failed logins occur within 2 minutes
+- Trigger an alert when five or more failures occur within two minutes

 <details>
 <summary>View Windows Rule 2 Screenshots</summary>